 |Milagros Alvarado Llatance, studied psychology at the Universidad Peruana Cayetano Heredia, Perú.
 She is a member of the DIAS Unit of the Universidad Peruana Cayetano Heredia and has experience in evaluating early childhood development in rural areas.
 Interested in the field of early childhood development, risk factors associated with developmental delay, and especially in early childhood intervention programs.|

-Alain Amstutz is part of the BRCCH-funded MistraL project that investigates mitigation strategies for the COVID-19 pandemic in Lesotho.
-He is responsible for the community-based intervention and supports the implementation of the project in the districts.
+Dr Alain Amstutz is part of the BRCCH-funded MistraL project, which investigates mitigation strategies for the COVID-19 pandemic in Lesotho.
+He is responsible for community-based intervention and supports the implementation of the project in the districts.

-Dr. Alain Amstutz is a physician by training and currently enrolled in a PhD (Clinical Research) at the University of Basel and the Swiss Tropical and Public Health Institute, funded by the SNSF/SAMW MD-PhD scholarship.
-His research focuses on how to control the HIV epidemic in Lesotho with innovative methods assessed in randomized trials, such as HIV self-testing, decentralization of ART delivery, and differentiated service delivery for adolescents.
-Furthermore, one of his randomized controlled trials investigates low-level viremia to challenge the current WHO definition of virologic failure.
-He is eager to leverage lessons learned from the HIV epidemic to the COVID-19 response.
+Dr Amstutz is a physician by training and is currently enrolled in a PhD (Clinical Research) at the University of Basel and the Swiss Tropical and Public Health Institute (Swiss TPH), which is funded by the SNSF/SAMW MD-PhD scholarship.
+His research focuses on how to control the HIV epidemic in Lesotho using innovative methods assessed in randomized trials, such as HIV self-testing, decentralization of ART delivery and differentiated service delivery for adolescents.
+Furthermore, one of his randomized controlled trials investigates low-level viremia in order to challenge the current WHO definition of virologic failure.
+He is eager to leverage lessons learned from the HIV epidemic for the COVID-19 response.

-He has been living in Lesotho for more than three years, has fallen in love with the country and its people and still enjoys papa le moroho.
+Dr Amstutz has been living in Lesotho for more than three years.
+He has fallen in love with the country and its people and still enjoys papa le moroho.

 Prof Stefano Bassetti is Head of the Division of Internal Medicine at University Hospital Basel and a professor of internal medicine at the University of Basel.
 Within the frame of this project, he has clinical oversight of the COVID patient ward.
 Prof Bassetti graduated in medicine from the University of Zürich, where he was also a doctoral researcher in the Institute for Immunology and Virology.
 He started his clinical training as a resident in paediatrics at La Carità hospital in Locarno and was then a resident and fellow in internal medicine and infectious diseases in Lugano, Lucerne and University Hospital Basel.
 He worked for two years as an infectious diseases research fellow at Wake Forest University in Winston-Salem, USA, on vascular catheter-related infections and the airborne transmission of Staphylococcus aureus and then returned to University Hospital Basel as a senior physician, first in internal medicine and then in infectious diseases.
 From 2006 to 2014, he was Head of the Department of Medicine at the Cantonal Hospital of Olten.
 He is a board certified specialist in internal medicine and infectious diseases and is actively involved in medical education and clinical training on a national and European level as Chair of the Board of Postgraduate Education of the Swiss Society of General Internal Medicine, a member of the Board of the Swiss Institute for Postgraduate and Continuing Education in Medicine (SIWF) and a Swiss representative in the European Federation of Internal Medicine.
 His main research focus is on clinical projects aimed at improving diagnostics and treatment, particularly in hospitalized multimorbid patients, and on the field of infectious diseases.